spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% endinfo_block %}

-5. Configure the shipment method for the express checkout payment request.
+5. Configure the default shipment method for the express checkout payment that will be used in the order and the cost is added to the total price.
 In the example below, the `spryker_dummy_shipment-standard` shipment method is configured for the `payone-paypal-express` payment method.
 The key is the payment method key, and the value is the shipment method key.